On this page

 When you terminate employment at the university, your healthcare benefits continue until the end of the month of separation.
 Visit Human Resources webpage to find more information about healthcare benefits.

-If you are appointed to work at least 51 percent of full time based on a 12-month period, you are eligible to enroll for a Flexible Spending Account (FSA).
-A FSA allows you to set aside money out of your paycheck to pay for eligible expenses on a pre-tax basis (exempt from federal and state taxes).
+If you are appointed to work at least 75 percent of full time, you are eligible to enroll for a Flexible Spending Account (FSA).
+An FSA allows you to set aside money out of your paycheck to pay for eligible expenses on a pre-tax basis (exempt from federal and state taxes).
 There are two types of FSAs available: a healthcare account and a dependent care account.